-The System has no credit risk exposure to borrowers because the amounts the System owes the borrowers exceed the amounts the borrowers owe the System.
+The System has no net credit exposure to borrowers because the amounts the System owes the borrowers exceed the amounts the borrowers owe the System.
 The contract with the System's custodian requires it to indemnify the System if the borrowers fail to return the securities (if the collateral is inadequate to replace the securities lent) or fail to pay the System for income distributions by the securities' issuers while the securities are on loan.

-All securities loans can be terminated on demand by either the System or the borrowers, although the average term of the loan is five hundred and thirty-three (533) days.
-Cash collateral is invested in the lending agent's short-term investment pool, which at year-end has a weighted-average maturity of sixty-eight (68) days.
+All securities loans can be terminated on demand by either the System or the borrowers.
+Cash collateral is invested in the lending agent's short-term investment pool, which at year-end has a weighted-average maturity of forty-three (43) days and an average expected maturity of three hundred and eighteen (318) days.
 The relationship between the maturities of the investment pool and the System's loans is affected by the maturities of the securities loans made by other entities that use the agent's pool, which the System cannot determine.
 The System cannot pledge or sell collateral securities received unless the borrower defaults.

-At June 30, 2008 and 2007, investments associated with the System's securities lending activities were as follows:
+At June 30, 2009 and 2008, investments associated with the System's securities lending activities were as follows:

-2008 2007 Investments held by broker-dealers under securities loans with cash and securities colla iteral: United States Government and Agency Securities Domestic Equity Securities Domestic Fixed Income Securities \$ 3,058,232 71,860,604 7,074,545 \$ 40,328,208 15,372,677 10,009,960 Domestic Fixed income Securities \$ 81,993,381 \$ 65,710,845 Investments held by third parties under securities loans with non-cash collateral: - 2008 2007 United States Government and Agency Securities Domestic Equity Securities \$ \$ 0 3,630,610 \$ \$ 1,395,179 0
+2009 2008 Investments held by broker-dealers under securities loans with cash and securities colla teral: United States Government and Agency Securities \$ 1,601,515 \$ 3,058,232 Domestic Equity Securities 21,057,599 71,860,604 Domestic Fixed Income Securities 7,733,296 7,074,545 \$ 30,392,410 \$ 81,993,381 2009 2008 Investments held by third parties under securities loans with non-cash collateral: Domestic Equity Securities \$ 235,814 \$ 3,630,610